Query a dbt Semantic Layer integration

 Query flow between Sigma and dbt Semantic Layer

-When you enter a Semantic Layer query in Sigma, Sigma compiles your query into an intermediate representation and sends the query parameters to the dbt Semantic Layer JDBC API. dbt returns the SQL statement, in the appropriate dialect, to Sigma.
-Sigma then executes the SQL against your connected database, and outputs a table similar to those from your other data platforms.
+dbt then returns the SQL statement in the appropriate dialect to Sigma (step 2).
+Sigma executes the SQL against your connected data platform, and outputs a table similar to those from your other data platforms (steps 3, 4, and 5.
 These tables can be used like any other data table in Sigma.
-You can reuse them across workbooks and data models, create and join datasets, build visualizations, and more.
+If the table is created in a data model, you can reuse the table across workbooks and data models, create and join the tables, build charts, and more.

 Query the dbt Semantic Layer Integration